purplevarun/DEPCRECATED_watchanime/readme.md

     1>Download or Clone the repository

-    2>Extract mpv.7z in the SAME Folder

-(After extraction, your folder structure should look like <a href="imgs/s5.png">this</a>)

-    3>Open CMD or Windows Terminal(recommended) in this directory
+    2>Open CMD or Windows Terminal(recommended) in this directory

-    4>Now just type the command below to watch anime
+    3>Now just type the command below to watch anime (1 minute installation time)

-    5>watchanime [name of the anime]

-    Example: watchanime attack of titan
+    4>watchanime

 ### Made by Varun Kedia